 If you believe your child is struggling with mental health issues, it’s imperative to seek out professional guidance on how to move forward.

-Asheville Academy for Girls is a therapeutic boarding school for young girls, ages 10-14, struggling with anxiety, depression, ADHD in girls, and other behavioral or mental issues.
+Asheville Academy is a therapeutic boarding school for young girls, ages 10-14, struggling with anxiety, depression, ADHD in girls, and other behavioral or mental issues.

-For more information about how Asheville Academy for Girls handles ADHD in girls, call 800-264-8709 today!
+For more information about how Asheville Academy handles ADHD in girls, call 800-264-8709 today!